moderntribe/square-one/docs/setup/new-project.md

 #### Configure WordPress

-1. Create an `.env file`, then reference the `wp-config.php` to override any settings that reference `tribe_getenv()`
+By default, everything will work at this point, but you might want to tweak the wordpress config like turning on multisite.
+Look at the `wp-config.php` and you'll see it's not standard.
+It's a bit overwhelming actually, but it's where all the configuration is initiated.
+You'll see that it parses the .env file, loads a local-config file, and checks for any defined constants.
+So you have your choice of how to override the defaults in two places:

+1. Add a config constant to the `.env` file
-2. Copy the `local-config-sample.php` to `local-config.php` and add any configurations.
+2. Copy the `local-config-sample.php` to `local-config.php`, and add your configuration there.

-NOTE: This doc does not cover multi-site or other WordPress configurations.
-Make sure you read all the configuration to ensure it's what you need for the project.
+NOTE:
+* IF you are configuring secrets, the `.env` file is the best place.
+* IF you need to add custom configuration, the `local-config.php` is the best place.
+* IF you need to share configuration, you can modify the `wp-config.php` directly.

 #### Success

 If you can navigate to `https://mysite.tribe` and see your site, huzzah!
+Next steps, work with your team to make sure all the proper configuration is in place.

 If you can't load the site or have any issues along the way, reference the [full docker setup documentation](/docs/docker/README.md) – there are some quirks depending on your local setup it covers in detail.
 If you are still stuck, ping a Lead for help.